burnpiro/erdem.pl/content/posts/2020/2020-07-evolution-of-elm/evolution-of-elm.md

 description: 'How ELMs were evolving through the years and what is their status right now?'
 ---

 > Note!
-This is just a major overview of the evoltion of ELMs.
-It doens't include all possible versions and tweaks done to ELMs throught the years.
+This is just a major overview of the ELM evolution.
+It doesn't include all possible versions and tweaks done to ELMs through the years.

 ## What is ELM?